 Through the documented procedures there was evidence that the design and development outputs met the design and development input requirements.
 Adequate sampling size was determined using statistical techniques.
-The nonconformities identified were addressed through a CAPA plan.

 7.3.9.
 Control of design and development changes

 The organization had an established and well documented procedure for the control of design and development changes that incorporated a determination of any necessary regulatory submissions as well as WHO requirements for reporting such changes.